 In November 2015, the Disability Reform Council (DRC) endorsed the SDA Pricing and Payments Framework (the Framework).
 The Framework provided guidance and instruction on how SDA pricing was to be developed, and for whom, and in what circumstances, SDA funding would be provided.

 As outlined in the Framework, the DRC reviewed the Framework in 2018 its third year of operation.
-Visit the Department of Social Services website to read the Framework (external) (External website).
+Visit the Department of Social Services website to read the Framework .

 Development of SDA Benchmark Pricing and Payments

-This process of consultation included publishing the SDA Position Paper on Draft Pricing and Payments on 1 April 2016 and calling for further feedback from all stakeholders on the proposed draft prices and approach.
+Between January and March 2016 the NDIA consulted widely on SDA pricing.
+An SDA Position Paper on Draft Pricing and Payments was published on 1 April 2016 seeking feedback on draft prices and approach.

 - Archived document: Specialist Disability Accommodation Position Paper on Draft Pricing and Payments (DOCX 1.98MB)